snickzer/Anigame-Sniper/README.md

 # Izzi-Sniper

-Lets you claim all the Anigame Cards , you dont need to do anything just turn it on and it will claim cards for you host in https://replit.com for better performance
+Lets you claim all the Anigame and Izzi Cards , you dont need to do anything just turn it on and it will claim cards for you

+Host in https://replit.com for better performance

 Go to config.json and put in your accounts token !!DO NOT PUT ANY BOT'S TOKEN!! !!PUT THE TOKEN OF THE ACCOUNT IN WHICH YOU WANT TO CLAIM THE CARDS!!